Nesh108/MyAorusKeyboardSDK/README.md

-# MyAorusKeyboard
+# MyAorusKeyboardSDK
-Aorus RGB Keyboard Library for C#
+Aorus RGB Keyboard SDK for C#

 ## Introduction ##
 The Aorus Fusion application provided with the Aorus series allows to set custom profiles, macros and select among default styles.